mithrand0/reactive-drop-srcds-guardian/README.md

  In short: everything you need to run a hazzle free server.

+## why a separate utility

+Doing checks inside srcds.exe or server.dll sounds nice, but if shit hits the fan, such server can still hang.
+By doing it externally, even if a process hangs, it can be handled correctly.
+In short, this method is much more reliable.

 ## how to use

 - Download the latest release from the GitHub Actions tab;